 Most contributions are edited.
 Why?
 Because it is a simple truth that people who write are not always the best judges of how their words will be understood by people who read.

 Nor are most people familiar with the laws of defamation.
-Having had some narrow scrapes, the editor has a pretty good working knowledge of the laws that seek to stop you untruthfully destroying the reputation of others.
+The editor has a good working knowledge of the laws that seek to stop you from untruthfully or maliciously destroying the reputation of others.

-People sometimes mistake their strongly held beliefs for more general truths.
-We try to our best to differentiate between opinion and fact and fake.
-The last will only be published if it slips through the eye of our needle.
+People sometimes mistake their own strongly held beliefs for more general truths.
+We try to our best to differentiate between fact, opinion and fake.
+The last is published only if it slips through the eye of our needle.

-And people do not always fully comprehend the effect of their words on others.
-We don't want - and have never really experienced - the character assassination, offence and ill temper that characterises much social media.
+People do not always fully comprehend the effect of their words on others.
+We don't want - and have rarely experienced - the character assassination, offence and ill temper that characterises some social media.

-That said, PNG Attitude admires its contributors.
+PNG Attitude admires its contributors.
 We are deeply grateful for their knowledge, commitment and passion.
 And we are humbled because they give a damn.
 They care.
-They have our unending gratitude.
+Contributors and commenters have our unending gratitude.